 The Advantages of eLearning training includes:

-More Flexible – eLearning can be done in short chunks of time that can fit around your daily schedule.
+Flexibility – eLearning can be done in short chunks of time that can fit around your daily schedule.
 Unlike public scheduled and in-house training, you don’t have to dedicate an entire day to the training that has been organised by your company.
-Instead, you will have a set amount of learning, normally divided into modules, with a deadline in which to do them in.
-This way, if you want to do all of the learning in one day as you work better this way, you can.
-However if your schedule doesn’t allow you an entire day off your everyday tasks – then you can easily spend an hour or 2 here and there at times that suit you.
+Instead, you will have a set amount of learning, normally divided into modules, so you can work on those topics you want to focus on.

 Mobile – As eLearning can be done on laptops, tablets and phones – it is a very mobile method.
 Learning can be done on the train, on a plane or any other time that could normally be wasted.
 Whilst you used to be confined to the classroom, the whole world can now be your classroom.